livechat/livechat-public-docs/site/content/sign-in-with-livechat/sdk-documentation.md

 });
 ```

-This method initiates the SDK and returns the AccountsSDK object instance.
+This method initiates the SDK and returns the `accountsSdk` object instance.
 It accepts an object with the following properties:

 * **client_id** – obtained from the [Developers Console](https://developers.livechatinc.com/console/) when you create your app.